stackitcloud/stackit-cli/docs/stackit_mongodbflex_backup_update-schedule.md

 ```
   -h, --help                               Help for "stackit mongodbflex backup update-schedule"
       --instance-id string                 Instance ID
+      --save-for-days int                  Number of days to retain backups.
+Should be less than or equal to the value of the daily backup.
+      --schedule string                    Backup schedule, in the cron scheduling system format e.g. '0 0 * * *'
-      --save-daily-snapshot-days int       Number of days to retain daily snapshots.
+      --store-daily-backup-days int        Number of days to retain daily backups.
 Should be less than or equal to the number of days of the selected weekly or monthly value.
-      --save-monthly-snapshot-months int   Number of months to retain monthly snapshots
+      --store-monthly-backups-months int   Number of months to retain monthly backups
-      --save-snapshot-days int             Number of days to retain snapshots.
-Should be less than or equal to the value of the daily backup.
-      --save-weekly-snapshot-weeks int     Number of weeks to retain weekly snapshots.
+      --store-weekly-backup-weeks int      Number of weeks to retain weekly backups.
 Should be less than or equal to the number of weeks of the selected monthly value.
-      --schedule string                    Backup schedule, in the cron scheduling system format e.g. '0 0 * * *'
 ```

 ### Options inherited from parent commands